James S. Casey

 We are all shaped by our childhood.
-My grandmother preached to me that time goes by no matter what you do, so you might as well be doing something productive.
+My grandmother preached to me that time goes by no matter what you do, so you might as well do something productive.
 I have a relentless drive to make things better.
-I found I am able to do this through the law, where I have discovered kindred spirits.
-We have created a series of video logs (vlogs) that you can view by clicking here.
+I found I can do this through the law, where I have discovered kindred spirits.

-One of the most insightful speeches of that reflects my attitude and the attitude of my clients is “The Man in the Arena” by Theodore Roosevelt.
-A video about this speech can be seen by clicking here.
+One of the most inspiring speeches that reflects my attitude and my clients’ attitude is “The Man in the Arena” by Theodore Roosevelt.

-I started my path to the law in college where I worked my way through Bowling Green State University, where I met the love of my life.
+I started my path to the law in college.
+I worked my way through Bowling Green State University, where I met the love of my life.
 She is loving, supportive and has been a steadying force throughout our 30+ years together.
 She makes me a better person.

 I worked my way through night law school at the University of Akron, graduating in 1993.
-A firm in Cleveland was looking for a trial lawyer with 5 years of experience.
-I had earned trial experience working for the city of Akron during law school and had reached the National finals of the American Trial Lawyers competition.
-My boss convinced the firm to give me an interview and I got the job.
-A man entrusted his medical negligence case to me and in my second year as a lawyer, an Akron Jury awarded the man $1,000,000 and a dangerous doctor lost his privileges at a local hospital.
+A firm in Cleveland was looking for a trial lawyer with five years of experience.
+I earned trial experience working for the City of Akron during law school and reached the American Trial Lawyers competition’s national finals.
+My boss convinced the firm to interview me, and I got the job.
+A man entrusted his medical negligence case to me, and in my second year as a lawyer, an Akron Jury awarded the man $1 million, and a dangerous doctor lost his privileges at a local hospital.
 We made things better.
-I was hooked, but I needed more trial experience.
+I was hooked.